-Branschkoll Podcast with Brands Fashion – How can the textile industry move from an assembly line economy to a circular economy?
+Podcast with Brands Fashion: The textile industry must move from an assembly line economy to a circular

 In this episode of the Branschkoll podcast we talk to Brands Fashion a large german supplier of workwear that is big on sustainability and has among other feats managed to get the elusive Cradle to cradle certification (C2C).
 Their ceo Mathias Diestelmann and sustainability manager Rabea Schafrick talks about the process behind the C2C-certification, how they operate their business in order to serve both large and small customers.
 And how the coming years with new laws, new thoughts and new aspirations, hopefully will transform the textile industry.

 – A German supplier of promotional clothing and workwear and also fan merchandise based just outside of Hamburg.
 Selling approximately 12 million pieces of clothing every year with german being the main market.
 70 procent of our clothing are already certified to some criteria, we are strong within GOTS and Cradle to cradle.
 We are also expanding in the USA and even though the market is difficult now with the pandemic it is somewhat of a success story since they are pretty new to green fashion, says Mathias Diestelmann

 How did you manage to get the Cradle to cradle certification?